javi-99/3D-Scene-Reconstruction/README.md

 # 3D Object & Scene Reconstruction using Few 2D Images
-I worked as
-3D scene reconstructions based on classical computer-vision and deep learning methods
+I work on 3D scene reconstructions based on classical computer-vision and deep learning methods

 ## 1. Structure-from-Motion
 **Repelicated Papers and run on our own data**
 <br/>Structure-from-Motion (SfM) is the process of reconstructing 3D structure from its projections into a series of images.
 The input is a set of overlapping images of the same object, taken from different viewpoints.
 The output is a 3D reconstruction of the object, and the reconstructed intrinsic and extrinsic camera parameters of all images.
 Typically, Structure-from-Motion systems divide this process into three stages: